Hi-Bond Tapes range of thermal management tapes are of the highest quality and performance available.

 Thermally Conductive Foil Tapes

-Pyro-bond™ thermally conductive foil tapes are available in four thicknesses using high grade copper and aluminium foils coated with high performance graphite and nickel conductive adhesives.
+Pyro-Bond™ thermally conductive foil tapes are available in four thicknesses using high grade copper and aluminium foils coated with high performance graphite and nickel conductive adhesives.

 Designed to give excellent dissipation in the X-Y plane and high interface performance, minimising heat conduction in the Z axis.

-HB 060 TC - is a copper foil tape with a graphite adhesive giving fast heat spread, with a total thickness of 60 micron the tape is ideal for shielding with very good conductivity.
+HB 060 TC - a copper foil tape with a graphite adhesive giving fast heat spread, with a total thickness of 60 micron the tape is ideal for shielding with very good conductivity.

 HB 050 TC - this is a copper foil tape with a top coating of graphite to give very good heat spread in the X and Y axis, coated with an electrically conductive adhesive to give excellent shielding properties.

 Natural graphite used in thermal management is a soft crystalline material with anisotropic characteristics due to its layered structure.
 Thermal properties in the XY plane are far greater than in the Z axis, which gives excellent heat spread and conductivity performance and is an ideal material for producing thermal interfaces, thermal conductive values greatly exceed those of copper and aluminium.

 Graphite is 25% lighter than aluminium and 75% lighter than copper, which is a benefit for applications with mobile devices such as smart phones and tablets.